Teksta versija

 5) has been elected or appointed to another office.

-(2) In the case referred to in Paragraph one, Clause 2, 3, or 4 of this Law, the matter regarding the release of the Ombudsman from the office may be proposed by not less than one third of the members of the Saeima.
+(2) In the case referred to in Paragraph one, Clause 2, 3, or 4 of this Law, the issue of the release of the Ombudsman from the office may be proposed by not less than one third of the members of the Saeima.
 In the case referred to in Paragraph one, Clause 1 or 5 of this Law, the Ombudsman shall submit a relevant notification to the Presidium of the Saeima.

 (3) [7 January 2021]